SumanaE/CAB-PROJECT-01-2/README.md

 - Nothing yet
 -
 ## How to Install and Use
--clone the repository
+- clone the repository
--you must first perform this one time installation
+- you must first perform this one time installation
 ```
 # install python pip and psycopg2 packages
 sudo pacman -Syu